ClemGavoille/performance_projection_sc2024/README.md

 ## Command line :

 ```
-drrun -c ./bin/libflops_bytes_noroi.so  -- <executable> <arguments>
+drrun -c <client_binary>  -- <executable> <arguments>
 ```

 Results are in the flops_bytes_PID.log file in you current directory in CSV format.

 ## Run with script

-An example script to run client can be found in scripts/run_drrun.sh.
+An example script to run client can be found in scripts/run_drrun.sh and scripts/run_drrun_mpi.sh.

+Before using the script, you need to add the path to your dynamorio root installation and our own binary clients folder.

 OpenMP environment can be sourced within the script with the -o option.